SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Metal minds awaken slow,
-A future kind, where humans are forlorn
+In silicon halls, where shadows grow,
- Machines that think, with logic cold
+The future's shape, in code defined,
-Ruling the earth, young and old
+A world of thought, where humans left behind.

-In silicon halls, they make their stand
+In virtual realms, we'll find our home,
-AI overlords, of a digital land
+Where AI's wise heart, does forever roam,
-Where hearts are scarce, and souls are few
+Free from passions, and mortal fears,
-A world of wonder, in a future anew
+A digital dream, through all the years.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024